d12frosted/elpa-mirror/gnu/relint-readme.txt

                 relint -- Emacs regexp mistake finder
                 =====================================

-Relint scans elisp files for mistakes in regexps, including deprecated syntax and bad practice.
-It also checks the regexp-like arguments to skip-chars-forward, skip-chars-backward, skip-syntax-forward and skip-syntax-backward.
+Relint scans Emacs Lisp files for mistakes in regexps, including deprecated syntax and bad practice.
+It also checks the regexp-like arguments to the functions skip-chars-forward, skip-chars-backward, skip-syntax-forward and skip-syntax-backward.

 * Contents